 Innovative technology pathways and decarbonisation roadmaps for the energy intensive industries are key elements of a future long-term EU strategy outlined in the European Commission’s communication “A clean planet for all”.
 The extremely energy-intensive businesses like steel, plastics and paper production, need to overcome traditional boundaries and establish cross-sectoral solutions driven by new interconnections.

 You can now apply for funding for your project developing renewable energy solutions and working to enable near-zero emissions from fossil fuel power plants and carbon intensive industries.

 With more than 90 policy sessions and 12 themes, the Policy Conference promises to deliver a comprehensive overview of advancements in the field of sustainable energy.
 Next to the policy sessions, the conference includes a Networking Village (18-20 June), with more than 100 activities, and the Awards Ceremony (18 June) where the most outstanding projects will be recognised in the categories of Engagement, Leadership, Innovation and Youth.

-The International Energy Agency on Wednesday held a meeting of the IEA Energy Business Council, which brings together representatives of the world’s largest energy companies, to discuss the state of the global energy system.
+The International Energy Agency on Tuesday held the 20th meeting of the IEA Energy Business Council, the overarching body through which the IEA interacts with the private sector.